splunk-soar-connectors/.github/.github/DEV_WORKFLOW.md

 ## Intro for Developers
 When contributing to a new project, sometimes getting your development environment set-up just right can be tedious.
-This document will descrbe one (or more) ways to get your enviornment configured.
+This document will describe one (or more) ways to get your environment configured.
 This document describes the ways in which Splunk>Phantom's developers have their workstations configured.

 **NOTE: This is not a guide on _how_ to develop Phantom apps (you can find that [here](https://my.phantom.us/4.5/docs/appdev/overview)), rather it represents how you might configure your workstation to allow for rapid code->deploy->test cycle.**